 The programme is aimed at students from a generalist background who want a specialist focus.
 The programme will give you a deep understanding of today’s increasingly internationalised, complex and dynamic business environment.
 It integrates analysis from various disciplines including international business strategy, management and marketing, international economics and international trade legislation.

-If you join stage 3, you will analyse the different economic environments and national cultures in which business operates, learning how to attract customers in international markets and how to expand a local business into a global one.
+You will analyse the different economic environments and national cultures in which business operates, learning how to attract customers in international markets and how to expand a local business into a global one.
 You will look at international regulations and policies, and their impact on business strategies while developing your understanding of international strategy, problem solving and decision-making processes.

 Keeping right up to date with what’s happening in the world economy, you use actual case studies and benefit from the insight of expert speakers from the international financial sector.